All right, news roundup, information overload hour.

 Let me ask you, I know you want to pursue a dental degree, which is, you know, a great ambition and a great job.

-I was one of the the youngest ones there.
+I was one of the youngest ones there.

-Um tried again in 2020, um, was potentially thinking about staying on and trying again in 2024, but I decided it's just as we've mentioned it's so much work that has to go into it to potentially make top two in the country.
+But I decided it's just, as we've mentioned, it's so much work that has to go into it to potentially make top two in the country.

 And so I've decided to really step away from that.

-And so I'm finding other ways to stay active and and continue um with the competitive drive that I do have.
+And so I'm finding other ways to stay active and continue with the competitive drive that I do have.

 If there's anything we could ever do to get your message out, you're always welcome on TV, radio, anytime you want.